 Can I install more than one version of PHP?

-PHP 7 requires EasyApache 4 and cPanel & WHM version 54 or higher.
+PHP 7.0 and higher requires EasyApache 4 and cPanel & WHM version 54 or higher.

 Yes.
 To install multiple versions of PHP on your system, perform the following steps: